ZeeSpire/zss-afk-site/_posts/en/2023-02-12-everything-about-matera-italy.markdown

 {% responsive_image path: assets/images/posts/matera/matera-italy-chiesa-di-san-giovanni-battista.webp alt: "Chiesa di San Giovanni Battista, Matera, Italy" %}

 ### 6. Casa grotta C'era una volta
-We stumbled upon [this house](https://www.anticamatera.it/){:target="_blank"} that exemplifies how people used to live here before the 1950s.
+We stumbled upon [this house](https://www.anticamatera.it/){:target="_blank" rel="nofollow"} that exemplifies how people used to live here before the 1950s.
 The house was dug into the limestone rock and the only opening that allowed light and air to enter the room was the door.
 It was divided into three different areas: the sleeping area with the bed and the cradle, the area where the animals were kept, and the kitchen area.

 "Casa grotta" refers to these types of house museums that can be visited all over the Sassi.
 This is just one of them.
 Keep reading to discover more.